How To Create Unique Social Media Campaigns With Missinglettr

 - Day 365 - “A year ago I published...”

-(3) This Campaign is already active from April 4, so some tweets have already been sent:
+(3) In this example, the campaign started on April 4, so some tweets have already been sent:

 (4) But the remaining tweets can still be edited, and here you can change the text, image and hashtags: